 The intelligent layman has long suspected circular reasoning in the use of rocks to date fossils and fossils to date rocks.
 The geologist has never bothered to think of a good reply, feeling the explanations are not worth the trouble as long as the work brings results.

 It cannot be denied that from a strictly philosophical standpoint geologists are here arguing in a circle.
 The succession of organisms has been determined by a study of their remains embedded in the rocks, and the relative ages of the rocks are determined by the remains of organisms that they contain.

 These textbook errors are just the tip of the iceberg.
 It is disturbing to me that mainstream scientists have become a taboo that we are not allowed to question or challenge without being called ignorant or backward.
 These examples of intentionally perpetrated fraud by the scientific community should cause us to question everything they say, however.
 In what other area of life are we expected to trust someone who is repeatedly wrong or deceptive…the weatherman, maybe?

 Keep an eye out for these textbook errors…I guarantee you’ll find them.
 And when you do, ask yourself

 (1) Do these textbook editors know so little about science that they think these things are true?
 OR

 (2) Do they know they are false and put them in anyway?

 If you’d like more resources:

-And if you’re looking for science curriculum teaching the truth of creation, check out:
+And if you’re looking for curriculum for homeschoolers: